 Coda can support with evaluating your 30 hours childcare offer and establishing localised sufficiency

-Coda has been deeply involved in preparing for 30 hours and is now working with local authorities and other stakeholders to ensure successful implementation.
+Coda has been deeply involved in preparing for 30 hours and is now working with local authorities and other stakeholders to ensure its successful delivery.

-In the past 18 months, we have undertaken five sufficiency assessments which have specifically focused on the need to ensure that a localised supply of 30 hours free childcare offer which matches parental demand.
+We have undertaken a number of sufficiency assessments which have specifically focused on the need to ensure that there is a localised supply of 30 hours free childcare offer which matches parental demand.
 These sufficiency assessments were delivered through structured consultation with early years childcare providers and appropriate samples of parents of children aged 0-4 years.